bugii/SME-Group1/README.md

 ##### Final Results

-So, based on the results given we can say that at this moment at least with this tool it is not possible for most projects to have an architecture output by itself.
+So, based on the results  given, as most of the projects were located in the not useful category based on the opinions of people thinking that the output was not good enough to represent the model presented in the propossed architecture, we can say that at this moment at least with this tool it is not possible for most projects to have an architecture output by itself.
 Though for some projects we can have it and for some others it can be useful to understand the basics of the architecture.